-- XML is used for structured data: XML will work with structured data types.
+XML will work with structured data types.
 A distinct data type can organize and classify information in a defined document structure to store and transmit information accurately.

-- This markup language is not meant to be read: XML file exists as plain text and can be opened and manipulated by many different types of software.
+XML file exists as plain text and can be opened and manipulated by many different types of software.
 Although possessing a text format, XML is not readable, and these files merely help different systems to communicate with each other.

-- XML is usually very long: The most apparent feature of XML compared to other markup languages is the length of the statements.
+The most apparent feature of XML compared to other markup languages is the length of the statements.
 It allows XML file to convey information more entirely and intuitively.

-- Also, XML is royalty-free, platform-independent, and very well supported: We can freely use XML tags without worrying about legal issues or additional costs because it is an entirely non-profit product.
+We can freely use XML tags without worrying about legal issues or additional costs because it is an entirely non-profit product.
 More specifically, XML users still get a lot of extra support.

 The header of an XML file is usually of the form <?xml version=”A” encoding=”B”?>.
-Accordingly, A is the element used to declare the markup language xml document that you are using.
+Accordingly, A is the element used to declare the markup language XML document that you are using.
 The remaining value “B” represents information about the numeric character references.

 You can use the following encodings for XML file as from UTF-8, UTF-16, ISO-10646-UCS-2, ISO-10646-UCS-4, ISO-8859-1 to ISO-8859-9, ISO-2022-JP, Shift_JIS, EUC-JP.

 The root node acts as the root element inside an XML file, which is usually the outermost.
-The root node is typically a XML document name or wildcard for information stored in an xml parser.
+The root node is typically a XML document name or wildcard for information stored in an XML parser.